icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 $ git commit -m "Big-ass commit" --allow-empty
 ```

-Some use-cases for this (https://github.com/tiimgreen/github-cheat-sheet/blob/master/that make sense), include:
+Some use-cases for this (that make sense), include:

  - Annotating the start of a new bulk of work or a new feature.
  - Documenting when you make changes to the project that aren't code related.